How to Get Car Insurance Quotes: Complete Comparison Guide 2026

 1. Use the same coverage limits across all quotes.
 Liability limits, deductibles, and add-ons must be identical.
 Otherwise, you're comparing completely different products.

 2. Don't just choose the cheapest option.
-The best auto insurance companies balance price with financial strength, claims satisfaction, and customer service ratings.
+The best cheap car insurance options balance price with financial strength, claims satisfaction, and customer service ratings.
 A policy that saves you $15/month but leaves you fighting for a claim payout isn't a deal — it's a risk.

 4. Ask about discounts not shown in the quote.
-Many insurers offer discounts for bundling home and auto, safe driving programs, paperless billing, good student rates, and low mileage — but only if you ask.
+Many insurers offer discounts for bundling home and auto (typically 7–25% savings), safe driving programs, paperless billing, good student rates, and low mileage — but only if you ask.
+Review our guide on what to look for in car insurance before you commit.

 5. Understand what is and isn't covered.
 Read the declarations page carefully.
 Two quotes at identical prices may have very different exclusions, rental reimbursement limits, or roadside assistance terms.